Ayush-Vali/Youtube-chatbot-RAG/README.md

 # Youtube

 For this project, the transcript can be loaded using
-1) YTLoader (its little buggy)
+1) YTLoader
-2) Youtube API
+2) Youtube API\
-We'll choose 2nd option
+Since YTLoader can be buggy, We'll choose 2nd option